nealcaren/CrisisOpportunity/markdown/negro_crime.md

 The next greatest cause of Negro crime in the South is the attitude of the courts.
 The Southern courts have erred in two ways: One, in treating the crime of whites so leniently that red-handed murderers walk scot-free and the public has lost faith in methods of justice.
 The other, in treating the crimes and misdemeanors of Negroes with such severity that the lesson of punishment Is lost through pity for the punished.
 When, therefore, the number of Negroes In Southern penal institutions Is cited as evidence of their lawlessness, students must not forget this double standard of Justice, which can best be Illustrated by the following clippings from *The Atlanta Constitution* of January 22d:

 > Egbert Jackson [colored], aged thirteen, was given a sentence of $50, or ten months In the chain gang for larceny from the house.

-***
+---

-> he most affecting scene of all was the sentencing of Joe Bedding, a white man, for the killing of his brother, John Bedding. … Judge —— is a most tender-hearted man, and heard the prayers and saw the tears, and tempered justice with moderation, and gave the modern Cain two years in the penitentiary.
+> The most affecting scene of all was the sentencing of Joe Bedding, a white man, for the killing of his brother, John Bedding. … Judge —— is a most tender-hearted man, and heard the prayers and saw the tears, and tempered justice with moderation, and gave the modern Cain two years in the penitentiary.

 Of course Jackson could pay no such fine and went to the chain gang.